-Comments: This deed shows that William Hill 4/ had sold land jointly to his two sons, Sion Hill 5/ & Lewis Hill 5/.
+Comments: This was Sion Lewis Hill 5/.
+This deed shows that William Hill 4/ (father) had sold land jointly to his two sons, Sion Lewis Hill 5/ & Lewis Hill 5/.
 Then Lewis Hill 5/ sold his half to his brother, Sion Hill 5/, who then owned the land by himself.
 In this deed, Sion Hill 5/ was selling the land to his "uncle" Thomas Lewis, brother of his mother, Charity Lewis.